zakharlazarenko/calibration_4_step_transport_model/README.md

 Calibration adjusts the model inputs — particularly the OD matrix — so that the model's output (simulated traffic flows) better matches observed traffic counts.
 This process helps ensure that the model can be used for practical decision-making, such as infrastructure planning, traffic management, or evaluating policy scenarios.

-In this project, we demonstrate a simple calibration procedure using synthetic data.
-We measure model performance before and after calibration using std error metrics (e.g., MAPE, RMSE).
+This project demonstrates a simple calibration procedure using synthetic data.
+Model performance was measured before and after calibration using std error metrics (e.g., MAPE, RMSE).

 By the end of the project, we will have:
 - Built a basic four-step transport model using Python and synthetic data